The Mopar stories site

 Pentastar: the competent do-everything V6

-Designed to replace every other Mopar V6, it ran on regular fuel in its 3.0 liter, 3.2 liter, and 3.6 liter forms and was hooked up to a wide variety of automatics in front, rear, and all wheel drive vehicles.
-The transmissions included the Mercedes five-speed, Chrysler four and six speeds (for front drive cars and for rear drive trucks), and ZF eight-speeds and nine-speeds.
-The Pentastar debuted on the 2011 Chrysler 300, Dodge Challenger, and Dodge Charger, but didn’t really wake up on those cars until it was coupled to the ZF eight-speed automatic on the 2013 300/300C and Charger, then on the 2015 Challenger.
+Replacing every other Mopar V6, the Pentastar ran on regular fuel in its 3.0 liter, 3.2 liter, and 3.6 liter forms, driving front, rear, and all wheels.
+The Pentastar debuted on the 2011 Chrysler 300, Dodge Challenger, and Dodge Charger, boosting output by over 40 hp, but didn’t really “wake up” on those cars until it was coupled to the ZF eight-speed automatic on the 2013 300/300C and Charger, then on the 2015 Challenger.
+Its performance in the lighter Chrysler 200 and Dodge Avenger were impressive from the start.

 Pentastar V6 head during combustion

-A full 90% of torque was available from 1,600 to 6,400 (1,800 to 6,360 on the Challenger) on the original Pentastar 3.6; it was smooth and steady, building power in a linear climb as the revolutions went up, happy to work at quite low revs.
-With the eight-speed or nine-speed automatic, it happily powered cars at highway speeds at quite low revolutions; without feeling sluggish, the Pentastar returned a reliable 31-34 mpg at 75 mpg in the full size Chrysler 300, for example.
-People could be forgiven for thinking the 292-hp (in that application) six was actually a V8 engine; after all, it wasn’t that long ago that such power was, at best, unusual coming out of a V6.
+90% of torque was available from 1,600 to 6,400 (1,800 to 6,360 on the Challenger), building smooth and steady power as the revolutions went up.
+With the eight-speed or nine-speed automatic, it happily powered cars at highway speeds at quite low revolutions; the Pentastar returned a reliable 31-34 mpg at 75 mpg in the full size Chrysler 300, for example.
+People could be forgiven for thinking the 292-hp (in that application) six was actually a V8 engine; it wasn’t that long ago that nearly-or-over 300 hp was unusual from a V6.

-Originally, there were three variants of the 3.6, which more planned.
-These were the 3.0, for cars sold in Europe; the 3.2 liter, for the Jeep Cherokee; and the 3.6 liter, for everything else.
-The 3.0 disappeared when Chrysler left Europe, the 3.2 when the Jeep Cherokee “KL” ended in 2013.
+There were three variants of the 3.6, but more were planned.
+The 3.0 was for cars sold in Europe; the 3.2 was for the Jeep Cherokee; and the 3.6 was for everything else.
+The 3.0 disappeared when Chrysler left Europe, and the 3.2 ceased production when the Jeep Cherokee “KL” ended in 2023.
 At the dawn of 2024, two factories were making two versions of the 3.6 liter version—the original and the Pentastar UpGrade (PUG).

 3.2 Cherokee Pentastar V6

 Ferrari modified the Pentastar for the Maserati Quattroporte and Ghibli; with twin turbos and very exacting machining, its output rose to 404 horsepower.
-Their inability to squeeze out more power, despite a great deal of added expense, may explain why the pure-Mopar turbo and supercharged versions never made it into production.
-Maserati eventually moved to “real” Ferrari engines, but the Pentastar stayed on for Dodge, Chrysler, Jeep, and Ram; it was reliable, quiet, and still a good power-and-economy powerplant.
+Their inability to squeeze out more power may explain why the Mopar turbo and supercharged versions never made it into production.
+Maserati later moved to Ferrari engines, but the Pentastar stayed on for Dodge, Chrysler, Jeep, and Ram; it was reliable, quiet, and still a good power-and-economy powerplant.

 The Pentastar was largely state of the art when it was launched, and won spots on Ward’s Ten Best Engines list for several years.
 Even its weakest 3.6-liter version was more powerful than any past Chrysler six; it also had better fuel economy, less noise, and easier maintenance.